Atomic models of dense plasmas, applications and current challenges: Atomic models of pressure-ionized plasmas

 \subsection{Quantum ion-in-cell models}

 Among the first quantum extension to the TF model was the model of Rozsnyai \cite{Rozsnyai72}.
 This model is based on the solid-state picture of the ion cell.
 The bound electrons are described resorting to energy bands, whose boundaries are obtained from the Wigner-Seitz cellular method (zeros of the wavefunction and of its derivative, see \cite{Wigner33,Wigner34} or the monograph \cite{AshcroftMermin}).
-Positive-energy spectrum (with respect to the effective potential at infinity) is approximated using the TF approach, with a restriction on the energy integration in order to discount the bound electrons.
-In this model, due to the semiclassical treatment of the continuum, pressure ionization of a bound state results in discontinuities of observables.
+Positive-energy spectrum (with respect to the effective potential at infinity) is approximated using the TF approach, with a restriction on the energy integration in order to only cover the classically-allowed range.
+The treatment of continuum electrons is therefore not consistent with that of bound electrons.
+In particular, the contributions of resonances or energy bands in the continuum are disregarded.
+However, because of the treatment of bound electrons through energy bands, the pressure ionization of a bound state occurs gradually and does not result in a proper discontinuity of observables.

+A common variant of this model resorts to wavefunctions calculated with boundary conditions applied at infinity.
+In this case, the boundary condition is the exponential decay of the wavefunction, or, in practice, the matching onto localized zero-field solutions at the WS radius (third kind modified spherical Bessel function).
+This kind of model is, for instance used in \cite{Blenski00}.
+In this model, due to the semiclassical treatment of the continuum and the discrete nature of bound states, pressure ionization of a bound state results in a discontinuity of observables.

+In practice, the equations of the latter model are the same as in the TF model, except that the electron density is partially calculated from quantum mechanics.
+Namely, one retains Eqs~\eqref{eq_TF_SCF},\eqref{eq_TF_boundary_0},\eqref{eq_TF_boundary_WS},\eqref{eq_TF_neutrality_WS}, whereas the electron density is given by:

+where the sum only runs over the discrete part of the spectrum, and where $I_{1/2}^\text{inc.}$ is the incomplete Fermi integral defined as follows:

+Another slightly different variant of this model approximates the positive-energy spectrum using the non-degenerate limit of the 1-electron distribution instead of the Fermi-Dirac distribution \cite{Rosmej11}\footnote{In \cite{Rosmej11}, this model is called ``finite-temperature ion-sphere model'', whereas what we call in the present article ``ion-sphere model'' is called ``uniform electron gas model''.}.

 The first fully-quantum model of the ion cell in a plasma was Liberman's model named ``INFERNO'' \cite{Liberman79,Liberman82,INFERNO}.
 Contrary to Rozsnyai, Liberman proposes the physical picture of an ion cell surrounded by a finite-temperature jellium, as sketched in Fig.~\ref{fig_schema_INFERNO}.
 A jellium is an homogeneous electron gas, neutralized by a homogeneous ion background.